nais/setup-nais-cli/README.md

 - Linux (amd64, arm64)

-**Note**: This action is designed specifically for Linux environments and will fail on macOS or Windows runners.
+**Note**: This action is designed specifically for Linux environments.

 ## Features